 Functional (FM) and Integrative medicine (IM) practitioners almost always operate out of a private practice.
 Your visits will generally be office visits, or meeting over a video / telemedicine call, rather than as part of a larger medical institution where they’re connected to other surgeons, specialists and doctors (like Stanford Family Medicine, Sutter Health, etc).
 Also, many FM, IM, and ND providers may work in practices where there is no “on-call” service, as most conditions they treat tend not to be associated with urgent situations or emergencies.

-The exception to this is, of course, if your PCP happens to have integrative or functional medicine training and is able to provide both types of support.
+The exception to this is, of course, if your PCP happens to also be a functional medicine practitioner and is able to provide both types of support.

 They don’t provide urgent care or emergency medicine.